The Atlantic Coast Conference's last foray into expansion was protracted and public and produced temporary fissures in the league's membership.

 The defections of Pittsburgh and Syracuse leave the Big East with seven football-playing schools, a group that includes Texas Christian, which is scheduled to join the conference next year.
 Of the eight Big East members when the league began sponsoring football, only two (Rutgers and West Virginia) remain while five are either members or invited to join the ACC.

-Swofford said the ACC will respect the Big East’s bylaws and declined to issue a deadline for Pittsburgh and Syracuse’s arrival next season, though it’s not implausible the two schools will depart the Big East within a window smaller than 27 months.
+Swofford said the ACC will respect the Big East's bylaws and declined to issue a deadline for Pittsburgh and Syracuse's arrival next season, though it's plausible the two schools will depart the Big East sooner than that league's bylaws dictate.

 "I would think that in the weeks ahead everyone will be looking at the transition period and trying to determine whether the 27-month notice period really serves everyone's best interests or whether there should be some modification to it," Pittsburgh chancellor Mark Nordenberg said.
 "Our starting point is that is the provision in the Big East bylaws."